Catalog Generation

 • Flags: See Section 2.4.2 for flag value definitions

 Not all sets of observations contain multiple overlapping exposures in the same filter.
 This makes it impossible to ignore all cosmic-rays that have impacted those single exposures.
-The contributions of cosmic-rays often overwhelm any catalog generated from those single exposures making recognizing astronomical sources almost impossible amongst the noise of all the cosmic-rays.
+The contributions of cosmic-rays often overwhelm any catalog generated from those single exposures making recognizing astronomical sources almost impossible among the noise of all the cosmic-rays.
 As a result, those catalogs can not be trusted.
-In an effort to only publish catalogs which provide the highest science value, criteria developed by the Hubble Legacy Archive (HLA) has been implemented to recognize those catalogs dominated by cosmic-rays and not provided as an output product.
+In an effort to publish only catalogs which provide the highest science value, criteria developed by the Hubble Legacy Archive (HLA) has been implemented to recognize catalogs dominated by cosmic-rays such that the output catalogs have an empty source table.

 Note